-Continued from last month’s writing of Ida Lewis:
+Continued from last month’s writing of

 As Rhode Island’s most famous lighthouse keeper of Lime Rock light, Ida Lewis had saved the lives of at least eight men by May of 1869.
-At the age of 21, she had become a national hero when the magazines, Harper’s Weekly, Leslie’s Weekly, Life, and Look published her rescues in their publications.
+At the age of 21, she became a national hero when the magazines Harper’s Weekly, Leslie’s Weekly, Life, and Look published her rescues in their publications.
 Many of the rich and famous would visit, and she even met President Ulysses S. Grant, who came to visit to give thanks.
 She was a very humble person, feeling she was only doing her duty.

 In 1879, with her mother’s health failing, and with the help of General Sherman from a special act of Congress, Ida Lewis was appointed Keeper of Lime Rock Lighthouse.
 She remained as Keeper at the lighthouse until 1911.

 After her death, Edward Jansen transferred from Sandy Hook Light in New Jersey to become Lime Rock’s new keeper.
 His wife had a daughter whom they named Ida Lewis Jansen.
-This little girl grew up to also become a lifesaver as well in rescuing two men whose boat had capsized in a storm.
+This little girl grew up to also become a lifesaver in rescuing two men whose boat had capsized in a storm.